We welcome anyone to try rowing, so find out more here and give it a go.

 From personal challenges, tours and fund-raisers to regattas, heads and international competition – there are so many ways to enjoy rowing.

 The GB Rowing Team is the high performance arm of British Rowing.
 Rowing is the nation’s most continuously successful Olympic sport, having won a gold medal in every Olympic Games since 1984, and has won six Paralympic golds since the sport was introduced to the Paralympic Games programme in 2008.

 GB Rowing Team

-Nick is a high performance coach with the GB Paralympic squad, and part of a highly successful coaching team that oversaw all four Paralympic boats winning medals at the Rio games.
+Nick is the Head Coach of the GB Paralympic squad.
+He was part of the highly successful coaching team that oversaw all four Paralympic boats winning medals at the Rio games.